US lays out enforcement priorities for animals on planes

 The Transportation Department plans to publish the guidelines next week, and airlines will have 30 days after that to conform their rules with the federal policy.

 Delta Air Lines could face pressure to change two of its rules: A ban on pit bulls in the cabin, and a ban against emotional support animals on flights longer than eight hours.
-The department said, however, that airlines can make passengers demonstrate before a long flight that their animal can relieve itself in a sanitary way.
+United Airlines also bans comfort animals on long flights.
+The department said airlines can make passengers demonstrate before a long flight that their animal can relieve itself in a sanitary way.

 A Delta spokeswoman said the airline was still reviewing the Transportation Department's guidance.